pytchlang/pytch-webapp/doc/source/developer/study-data.rst

 where the last component is a study code.
 The user types in their own personal participant code and submits it.
-Assuming the codes are valid, the back-end server issues a session token, and the front-end presents a success message.
-From there, the user clicks an ``OK`` button to proceed to the usual Pytch webapp.
+Assuming the codes are valid, the back-end server issues a session token, and the front-end presents a success message together with an invitation to take a pre-participation survey.
+The button launches the survey in a new tab, and changes the text to invite the user to click an ``OK`` button to proceed to the usual Pytch webapp.
+The idea is that the user fills in the survey and closes that tab, which returns them to the Pytch site, although we have no way of knowing whether the user did in fact take the survey.

 The behaviour is driven in the top-level ``App`` component, which returns just a ``StudySessionManager`` unless we've either